tekamoment/cs129-1-final-project/README.md

 On the cmd promt, navigate to the project folder

-Start services

-docker-compose up
+Start services: docker-compose up

-Use another cmd to login to "mongosetup"

-docker-compose run mongosetup sh
+Use another cmd to login to "mongosetup": docker-compose run mongosetup sh

-Login to "mongo1"

-mongo --host mongo1:27017 uber
+Login to "mongo1": mongo --host mongo1:27017 uber

-Setup the configuration for the replica set

-var cfg = {
+Setup the configuration for the replica set: var cfg = {
 	"_id": "uber",
 	"version": 1,